The multiple coherence scales of C IV at cosmic noon

 On the other hand, at the smaller scales probed here, Fig \ref{acf_r_civ} shows that $\xi(\Delta r)$ increases again.
-We attribute this to the fact that at this scale the autocorrelation is dominated by pairs of velocity components on the same absorption system.
+We attribute this to the fact that at this scale, the autocorrelation is dominated by pairs of velocity components on the same absorption system.
 Therefore, this second break at $r_2 = 4.70^{+1.60}_{-1.19}$ kpc would provide limits on the sizes of individual \civ\ clouds within the CGM of galaxies, instead of whole absorption systems.
-Unfortunately, the "sizes" of these clouds are difficult to constrain; for instance, \cite{Rauch01} measure characteristic sizes of \ion{C}{iv} clouds in the range $r_0 = [3, 19]$ kpc, also using lensed quasars but a different method to constrain sizes.
-On the other hand,~\citet{Lopez24} find rather smaller sizes ($\lesssim 1$ kpc) from kinematic arguments but concentrating on the very strong \civ\ systems towards gravitational arcs.
-The existence of a break in $\xi$ at $r_2 = 4.70^{+1.60}_{-1.19}$ kpc, as shown in this work, strongly support the idea of a coherence length of the cool-warm CGM at the scale of a few kpc.
+Unfortunately, the sizes of these clouds are difficult to constrain.
+For instance, \cite{Rauch01} measured characteristic sizes of \ion{C}{iv} clouds in the range $r_0 = [3, 19]$ kpc, also using lensed quasars, but a different method to constrain sizes.
+On the other hand,~\citet{Lopez24} found rather smaller sizes ($\lesssim 1$ kpc) from kinematic arguments, but concentrated on the very strong \civ\ systems toward gravitational arcs.
+The existence of a break in $\xi$ at $r_2 = 4.70^{+1.60}_{-1.19}$ kpc, as shown in this work, strongly supports the idea of a coherence length of the cool-warm CGM at the scale of a few kiloparsec.

-It is worth comparing with other species.
-Also using gravitational arcs \cite{Afruni23} measured a coherence length of $4.2 ^ {+3.6} _ {-2.8}$ kpc by studying absorption systems of \ion{Mg}{ii} at lower redshifts ($z\sim1$).
-Interestingly, this result is well within $1\sigma$ from ours, even when considering the fact that \civ\ is more ionized and typically covers a larger cross section than \ion{Mg}{ii} (e.g., \citealp{Dutta21}).
-Independently, \cite{Rubin18} measured a coherence length lower limit of $1.9$ kpc, which is still consistent with our result, but could also point towards a possible difference between the coherence length of these ions.
+It is worth comparing our results with those for other species.
+Also using gravitational arcs, \cite{Afruni23} measured a coherence length of $4.2 ^ {+3.6} _ {-2.8}$ kpc by studying absorption systems of \ion{Mg}{ii} at lower redshifts ($z\approx1$).
+Interestingly, this result is well within $1\sigma$ from ours, even when we consider that \civ\ is more ionized and typically covers a larger cross section than \ion{Mg}{ii} (e.g., \citealp{Dutta21}).
+Independently, \cite{Rubin18} measured a lower length for the coherence length of $1.9$ kpc, which is still consistent with our result, but might also indicate a possible difference between the coherence length of these ions.
 Therefore, further work is needed to assess a possible difference between these coherence scales.